peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 *   **Menu:** `Chart > Open...`
 *   **Action:**
-    1. Select the charts file you just created (e.g., `famous_5000.cht`).
+    1. Select the charts file you just created (e.g., `adb_famous.cht`).
-    2. Click the **'All'** button to select all 5,000 charts in the file.
+    2. Click the **'All'** button to select all charts in the file.
     3. Click the **'Open...'** button.
 This will calculate all charts and add them to the "Calculated Charts" list.
-This step may take 15-20 minutes.
+The processing time will vary depending on the number of subjects (a few minutes for each set of 1,000 charts).

-> **A Note on Character Encoding:** In the "Calculated Charts" list, you may notice that some names with international characters appear corrupted (e.g., `CarnÃ©` instead of `Carné`).
+> **A Note on Character Encoding:** In the "Calculated Charts" list, you may notice that some names with international characters appear corrupted (e.g., `PelÃ©` instead of `Pelé`).
 This is an expected display issue within Solar Fire. **Do not attempt to fix these names manually.** The automated scripts are designed to detect and repair these encoding errors in the next stage, ensuring the final database is clean.

 #### Step 3: Export Chart Data

 *   **Menu:** `Chart > Export Charts as Text...`
 *   **Action:**
-    1. In the "Calculated Charts" window, select all 5,000 calculated charts.
+    1. In the "Calculated Charts" window, select all calculated charts.
     2. In the "Export Chart Data" dialog, check the **'Chart Details'** and **'Column Types'** boxes.
     3. Under 'Select types of points', ensure **'Chart Points'** is selected.
     4. For the ASCII format, select your custom `CQD Export` format.